 1. Ober Gatlinburg Wildlife Encounter

 If you’re staying in one of our Gatlinburg cabins, you might just see a black bear in Gatlinburg!
-Sometimes bears show up in the back yard or around the woods of cabins.
-If you see a bear, be sure to stay at least 50 yards away from the bear.
+Sometimes Gatlinburg bears show up in the back yard or around the woods of cabins.
+If you see a bear, be sure to stay at least 50 yards away.
 Another place you might see a bear in Gatlinburg would be along the Roaring Fork Motor Trail.
 Black bears are known to roam along this scenic, one-way road.
 Just be sure to watch the bears from afar!

 Where to Stay

-Make the most of your vacation to the Great Smoky Mountains with a stay at Timber Tops Cabin Rentals!
+Make the most of your vacation to the Great Smoky Mountains with a stay in one of our cabins!
 Our affordable cabins are in beautiful locations among the Smokies and have everything you need for a wonderful getaway!
-We have cabins of all sizes to meet your needs!
-You can find 1 bedroom cabins for couples and even 17 bedroom cabins for families and large groups!
-While staying with us, enjoy a fantastic selection of amenities!
-These include in-door pools, home theaters, fully equipped kitchens, amazing mountain views, hot tubs, game rooms and more!
+We have cabins of all sizes to meet your needs.
+You can find 1 bedroom cabins for couples and even 17 bedroom cabins for families and large groups.
+While staying with us, enjoy a fantastic selection of amenities, including indoor pools, home theaters, fully equipped kitchens, amazing mountain views, hot tubs, game rooms, and more!

 Check out all of our cabins in Gatlinburg and Pigeon Forge today to stay near these places to see bears in the Smoky Mountains!
-We look forward to seeing you soon at Timber Tops Cabin Rentals!
+We look forward to seeing you soon!